Transfer Credit Evaluation & Notification

 **All students applying for admission to the University with transcripts from a foreign post-secondary educational institution are required to submit an official educational credential evaluation.

-Transfer Credit Appeal Process: Students may appeal transfer credit evaluations by contacting the Transfer Center; Candice Pellegrino, Assistant Registrar at (570) 422-2839 or email@example.com.
+Transfer Credit Appeal Process: Students may appeal transfer credit evaluations by contacting the Transfer Center at email@example.com or 570-422-2808.
 The appeal process will encompass a re-evaluation of your coursework by the Transfer Center.
 Students who appeal an equivalency are required to submit a course syllabus, which provides more detailed information than catalog listings.
 Students not satisfied with the final transfer credit evaluation may appeal the decision to the chairperson of the academic department relevant to the course/s in question.
 Full and final discretion rests with the academic departments.

 AP Credit: ESU recognizes the College Entrance Examination Board Placement AP exams.
 A student can access our on-line Course Equivalency database and enter 'AP' to view ESU's most recent 'AP' course equivalencies.
-Please Note: AP credit will not be taken from college transcripts.
-An official score report from the College Board must be sent directly to East Stroudsburg University, Office of Admissions, 200 Prospect Street, East Stroudsburg, PA 18301 for processing and evaluation by the Transfer Center.
+Please Note: To receive an evaluation of attempted AP credit, an official score report from the College Board must be sent directly to East Stroudsburg University, Office of Admissions, 200 Prospect Street, East Stroudsburg, PA 18301 for processing and evaluation by the Transfer Center.

 CLEP Credit: Credit received from CLEP exams with a score at the 50th percentile will be considered for college credit at ESU.
 Access our on-line Course Equivalency database and enter 'CLEP' to view ESU's most recent CLEP transfer credit equivalencies.
 Please Note: CLEP credit will not be taken from college transcripts.
 An official score report from the College Board must be sent directly to East Stroudsburg University, Office of Admissions, 200 Prospect Street, East Stroudsburg, PA 18301 for processing and evaluation by the Transfer Center.